How I learned to make Navajo Fry Bread

 Why I learn from grandma and not mom

 I learned from my grandma becuase I spent lots of summers with her.
 During this time, my mom was working at her day job.
 Grandma simply beat mom to it.
 My mom was proud to see that I learned how to make dough.
 Mom says life is simple now that I learnt this knew recipe that is a tradition in the Navajo culture for so many decades.
+From that time on, I began to help mom in the kitchen.
+She loved that I learnt to make dough.

 If you try this recipe at home, please me know and post a picture on her instragram page.